 WE ARE HERE TO PROVOKE CHANGE

-Equity and Transformation is a not for profit, community led organization, whose mission is to build social and economic equity with Black chicagoans engaged in the informal economy.
+The mission of Equity and Transformation (EAT) is to achieve social and economic equity for Black Chicagoans engaged in the informal economy.

-Founded and established for and by post incarcerated and marginalized Black people in Chicago, Equity And Transformation (EAT) strives to uplift the faces, voices, and power of the vast disenfranchised and excluded Black workforce in Chicago.
-We organize with individuals that operate outside of the formal economy.
-They are the bucket boys that we pass on the way to the train everyday, the bootleg DVD man or woman at your local barber shop, the person selling loose cigarettes two for a dollar in front of the local liquor store, the trans and cis gender commercial sex workers in our community—they are survivors.
-They are hip hop, they are jazz, they are artists, they are musicians, they are the hustlers that are the heart beat of every inner city community in the U.S.
+Founded by and for formerly incarcerated and marginalized Black people in Chicago, Equity and Transformation (EAT) strives to uplift the faces, voices, and power of individuals that operate within the informal economy.
+These are the bucket boys who we pass on the way to the train every day, the DVD bootlegger at your local barber shop, the person selling loose cigarettes at two for a dollar in front of the local liquor store, and the trans and cisgender commercial sex workers in our communities.

-More than a decade of neoliberal reforms have privatized the public sector, increased automation and weakened workers rights overall, limiting both the options and power of state supported interventions to address the Black unemployment crisis in Chicago and across the U.S.
+More than a decade of neoliberal reforms has privatized the public sector, weakened workers’ rights, and accelerated the use of automation.
+In Chicago and across the United States, these moves have limited both the options and power of state-supported interventions to address the Black unemployment crisis.

-Transform the narrative of engagement in the informal economy from criminality to survivability, as a intervention to reduce othering and increase safety
+Transform the narrative of engagement in the informal economy from one of criminality to survivability; this is an intervention to reduce othering and increase safety.

-Reimagine the definition of laborer through a Black labor lens that takes into account both the history of exclusion of black workers and the depth of creativity in the development of alternative labor systems for survival in capitalist country.
+Reimagine the definition of “laborer” through a lens that considers both the history of exclusion of Black workers and the depth of creativity required to thrive within an alternative labor system in a capitalist country.

-Build bridges into the formal economy for constituents seeking formal employment.
+Build bridges between the informal and formal economy for constituents seeking formal employment.

-Build out Informal Workers Associations (IWA) that self define their vision of safety and equity.
+Create Informal Workers Associations (IWA) that defines its own vision of safety and equity.

-Develop an Informal Workers Bill of Rights (IWBR) that supplements for traditional labor standards and serve as an alternative system of self organization; an intervention that promotes safety and sustainability within the informal economy.
+Develop an Informal Workers Bill of Rights (IWBR) that supplements traditional labor standards with an alternative system of organization; this intervention can promote safety and sustainability within the informal economy.